The professional craft of film budgeting for a movie or tv series production

 Scheduling – Production Scheduling and The Shooting Schedule

-Once the screenplay breakdown is complete and the production elements are categorized, the work of scheduling commences to create the shooting schedule.
+Once the screenplay breakdown is complete production elements are categorized, the work of scheduling commences to create a shooting schedule.

 The Strip Board Shooting Schedule